charles-maheu/Argyll---developement/Software/ReadMe.md

 All Input must be write between start markers and end markers: ```<function> <drawer> <open>```

-#### To see how setup the OpenCR or Arduino cards got to the wiki p.XXX
+#### To see how to setup the OpenCR or Arduino cards got to the wiki p.XXX

 # Code For Raspberry Pi